Artur-Galstyan/kira/README.md

 # That's right.
 I'm _**Kira**_ ✍️

+## (This README is deprecated!
+I will update it after the Mamba code is clean enough)

 _Kira_ is a transformer built with JAX and [Equinox](https://github.com/patrick-kidger/equinox), which is IMHO the best neural network library built on top of JAX out there, because of its simple and